-In 1995 Germany, a lawyer named Michael Berg meets his daughter, Julia, who he hasn't seen for a while since he and her mother divorced.
-Before that, he recalls his sexual awakening as a teenager in 1958 when he began an affair with tram conductor Hanna Schmitz.
-Their sexual liaison is highlighted by him reading to her literary classics, but the affair abruptly ends when she moves out of town.
+In 1995 Germany, lawyer Michael Berg (Fiennes) meets his daughter Julia, who he hasn't seen for a while since he and her mother divorced.
+Before that, he recalls his sexual awakening as a teenager in 1958 when he began an affair with tram conductor Hanna Schmitz (Winslet).
+Their sexual liaison is highlighted by him reading literary classics to her, but the affair abruptly ends when she moves out of town.

 The Reader features examples of:

 - Age-Gap Romance: As a teenager, Michael has his first sexual experiences with Hanna, a woman in her thirties.
 Deconstructed, since he later admits that it was a borderline abusive relationship fueled more by hormones and didn't really help his psyche.
 Moreover, he's rightly shocked when he later finds out that she used to work at a concentration camp, which she kept hidden from him.

 - All Germans Are Nazis: Averted as most of the characters are Germans born after World War II, and that generation's efforts to confront and come to terms with that past are a major theme of the novel and film.

 - Armor-Piercing Question: Hanna and the judge have this exchange in court.Hanna: We couldn't keep everyone.
 There wasn't room.Judge: No, but what I'm saying: let me rephrase: to make room, you were picking women out and saying `You you and you have to be sent back to be killed.'Hanna: Well, what would you have done?

 Dieter: Everyone knew.
 Our parents, our teachers.
 That isn't the question.
 The question is how could you let this happen.
 And better, why didn't you kill yourself when you found out.

 - Dieter, Michael's classmate, lashes out to their professor about how the previous generations could let The Holocaust happen.